 It is well-known that anthracyclines and radiation can have deleterious effects on the heart and blood vessels, and these effects can occur years after treatment.
 As new treatments have become available, there is a growing awareness of cardiotoxicity that can be associated with these treatments.
 HER2-targeted therapies, such as trastuzumab, for example, can lead to cardiomyopathy; antimetabolites, such as 5-FU, can cause ischemia and vasospasm; vascular endothelial growth factor (VEGF) inhibitors can cause hypertension, heart failure, and thrombosis; and later-generation tyrosine kinase inhibitors used to treat chronic myeloid leukemia can cause pulmonary arterial hypertension, vascular disease, and atherosclerosis.
 Additionally, androgen deprivation therapy can lead to vascular and metabolic changes.

-Denlinger CS, Sanft T, Armenian S, NCCN Clinical Practice Guidelines in Oncology: Survivorship.
+Denlinger CS, Sanft T, Armenian S, et al. NCCN Clinical Practice Guidelines in Oncology: Survivorship.
 Version 1.2020.
 Accessed June 10, 2020.
 Available at NCCN.org